-Moreover, the Communiqué of the G2O Finance Ministers and Central Bank Governors Meeting in March and July 2018 noted the ML/TF issues of virtual-assets.
-Following this statement, in October 2018 the FATF revised its Recommendations to include the need for AML/ CFT regulations on virtual assets exchangers, wallet providers, and providers of ICO (initial coin offering)-related financial services.
+Moreover, the Communiqué of the G20 Finance Ministers and Central Bank Governors Meeting in March and July 2018 noted that virtual-assets raise ML/TF issues.
+Following this statement, in October 2018 the FATF revised its Recommendations to include the need for AML/CFT regulations on virtual assets exchangers, wallet providers, and providers of ICO (initial coin offering)-related financial services.